Annagram23/Annagram23/README.md

 ---
 ### I’m a Full-Stack Software Developer
 ---
-<p>I’ve recently completed a 16-week School of Code Bootcamp in Full-Stack Software Development.
-It culminated in building an application in 4-weeks and presenting it to Tech professionals in the industry.
-The promo video for the app, ‘The Reading Room’ can be found here https://www.youtube.com/watch?v=Cjjdsl9NvZU
+<p>A former teacher, I am a career- changer, who has completed intensive training in Full-Stack Software Development and moved into a role as a junior software engineer in the civil service.
+My bootcamp at the School of Code culminated in building an application in 4-weeks and presenting it to Tech professionals in the industry.
+The promo video for the app, ‘The Reading Room’ can be found here https://www.youtube.com/watch?v=Cjjdsl9NvZU.
+I have also completed a course on Data and SQL with the charity Code First Girls.
-  I have worked as a Special Educational Needs teacher and have a Master’s degree in Educational Leadership.
+  I have worked as a Special Educational Needs teacher and a Primary Teacher and have a Master’s degree in Educational Leadership.
 I’m passionate about accessibility and have excellent skills in facilitation and collaboration.
-  I'm so excited to be on this journey, switching careers to Software Development and enjoying the process of learning and building useful things, that make our lives easier!
+  I'm so excited to be on this journey; I am enjoying the process of learning and building useful things, that make our lives easier!
 </p>